 As they are stimulants, caffeine and alcohol can make it difficult to sleep.
 Therefore, you should avoid these when you first reach your destination.
 At the very least do not consume either of these if you have less than 4 hours to bedtime.
 Not quite convinced?
 Check out our post on why alcohol is bad before bed.

 This is especially important if you’re flying.
 Changes in altitude as you fly can cause dehydration, which makes it more difficult for your body clock to adjust.
 To combat this, drink plenty of water before and during your flight.

 Whether you’re in a hotel room or self-catering accommodation, your temporary bedroom won’t be the same as yours at home.
 Changes in temperature, noise, sleep surface and other external factors can affect your ability to sleep.
-Bring some home comforts with you, like a pillow or blanket, to ease yourself into a good sleep.
+Bring some home comforts with you, like a pillow or blanket, to ease yourself into a peaceful snooze.
 Make sure you have some earplugs and a sleep mask, in case your room is in a noisy area or light shines through the curtains.
 You could also turn on a fan to create some ‘white noise’ to block out other sounds from the hotel.

 Unfortunately having difficulty sleeping after crossing time zones sometimes happens.
 But don’t worry there are many ways that you naturally help yourself sleep better.
 For more help and advice make sure you read… Ten Ways To Sleep Better At Night.